Reading and processing flight data

 coarser spatial resolution.
 While this approach is possible, users of

-will face a new logistical challenge in the
+throne will face a new logistical challenge in the

 deployment of OTMs.
 The recommendations provided in the “Collect OTM